How to Sell your California Small Business Confidentially

 The advantage of passing on your business to a successor is that it limits third-party involvement.
 As a small business owner, it allows you to stay involved with your California business if you’re interested.

-However, while many California small businesses for sale find this option preferable to selling to a third party, it can lead to tensions, especially when it is a family-run business.
+However, while many California small businesses for sale find this option preferable to selling to a third party, it can lead to tensions, especially when the company is family-run.

 Shifting Ownership Internally

-This exit plan is ideal for small businesses that want to keep the business intact but haven’t elected a specific successor.
+This exit plan is ideal for small businesses that want to maintain the business’s continuity but haven’t appointed a specific successor.

 The benefit here is that your California business can be sold to a managerial team or group of employees, drastically reducing the due diligence you would otherwise have to undertake.

-However, an issue might arise if the team wants to take over the ownership of the California small business with limited or no capital, and who they will ask if any finance is available?
+However, an issue might arise if the team wants to take over the ownership of the California small business with limited or no capital, and who will they ask if any financing is available?
 That would be you.
-In addition, it is not only the price of the business the team is lacking to provide; the team may need cash flow as working capital to cover the overhead for the first few months they take over the company.
+In addition, it is not only the business’s price that the team lacks to provide; the team may also need cash flow as working capital to cover the overhead for the first few months they take over the company.

 Here is more about when you can start telling your employees about selling your small business: https://www.rogersonbusinessservices.com/when-and-how-to-tell-your-employees-your-business-is-for-sale/

-Another controversial issue of trying to sell the company to a managerial team is whether they can work as a team and be successful.
+Another controversial issue in trying to sell the company to a managerial team is whether they can work effectively as a team and achieve success.
 Running a small business is not for everyone; this is the reason there are employers and employees.
-If the small business for sale is unsuccessful, then the business will most likely suffer from some key employees choosing to leave therefore needing to be replaced.
+If the small business for sale is unsuccessful, it will most likely suffer from key employees choosing to leave, thereby necessitating replacements.

 Selling Your Company to an Investor or Strategic Buyer

-There are several options open to people with a California small business for sale.
+There are several options available to people looking to purchase a California small business.

 When you first put your California small business up for sale with business ads in different marketplaces, you can choose to:

-A sale to a Private Equity Group is the sale of your business to an investor that will do a deep analysis of the financial statements to realize where they see opportunities to cut costs and typically add this business to a company or companies they have in the same industry.
+A sale to a Private Equity Group is the sale of your business to an investor who will conduct a thorough analysis of the financial statements to identify areas for cost reduction and typically integrate this business into a company or companies they already have in the same industry.

-Here is more about selling a small business from a strength position: https://www.rogersonbusinessservices.com/selling-a-business-from-a-position-of-strength/
+Here is more about selling a small business from a strong position: https://www.rogersonbusinessservices.com/selling-a-business-from-a-position-of-strength/

-On the other hand, suppose you choose and agree to the sale of your California small business to another competitor.
-In that case, you sell the California small business as an Asset sale, and the ownership of your company moves to the buyer and the decisions of the future direction of the business they choose to make.
+On the other hand, suppose you choose to and agree to sell your California small business to another competitor.
+In that case, you sell the California small business as an Asset sale, and the ownership of your company transfers to the Buyer, who then makes the decisions regarding the future direction of the business.

 Often, when it comes to selling a small business confidentially in California, this last exit plan secures the highest value for your business.